zijian678/zijian678/README.md

 # Zijian Feng

-I am a PhD candidate at Nanyang Technological University (NTU), Singapore.
-My research focuses on Natural Language Processing and Machine Learning, with a particular interest in the interpretability and controllability of Large Language Models.
+I received my Ph.D. from Nanyang Technological University (NTU), Singapore, in collaboration with the Singapore-ETH Centre, ETH Zurich.
+My research focuses on Natural Language Processing and Machine Learning, with a particular emphasis on the interpretability and controllability of Large Language Models (LLMs) and Multi-Modal LLMs.

 ## Recent Publications